In 2022, New River Community and Technical College's tuition was $4,820 a year for in-state students and $7,608 a year for out-of-state students.

-New River Community and Technical College is a public country institution, so it offers a reduced tuition rate of $4,590 for in-state students who attend full-time.
-For students who are not considered West Virginia-residents, out-of-state tuition is $7,246 a year.
+New River Community and Technical College is a public country institution, which means it offers a reduced tuition rate of $4,820 for in-state students who attend full-time.
+For students who are not considered West Virginia-residents, out-of-state tuition is $7,608 a year.

 New River Community and Technical College has the same tuition for international students as for those from out of state.